World Snooker Championship: The class of '92 (2000–2013)

+Ronnie O'Sullivan won both his quarter final and semi final matches with a session to spare in 2004.
+This included a 17–4 victory over Hendry in the semi final, which was the biggest ever semi-final victory, replacing Hendry's 16–4 win over Terry Griffiths in 1992.
+O'Sullivan went on to win his second world title by defeating Graeme Dott 18–8 in the final, despite Dott having led 5–0.

 Shaun Murphy won the 2005 championship by defeating Matthew Stevens 18–16 in the final.
 Murphy was only the second qualifier to win the World Championship, after Terry Griffiths in 1979.
 Murphy won two qualifying matches and then five matches at the Crucible to take the title.
+Murphy was also the lowest ranked player ever to win the World Championship.

 Graeme Dott beat Peter Ebdon 18–14 in the 2006 final.
 The match finished at 00:52 am, the latest finish of a World Snooker Championship final.
 This was the first Championship sponsored by a betting company after the banning of tobacco sponsorship.
 Dott won £200,000 for his victory with the thirty-two Crucible players getting at least £9,600, both significant reductions on the 2003 prize money.
 In the last round of the qualifying competition Robert Milkins had the first 147 break made during qualifying for the championship.
 Despite his maximum, Milkins lost to Mark Selby.

 The 2007 Championship was won by John Higgins who beat qualifier Mark Selby 18–13 in the final.
 The match finished at 00:55 am, even later than the 2006 final and setting another record for the latest finish in the final.
 Shaun Murphy came back from 7–12 down to win his quarter-final match against Matthew Stevens, but lost in the deciding frame of his semi-final to Mark Selby.

-The 2008 Championship was won by Ronnie O'Sullivan who beat Ali Carter 18–8 in the final.
-Both O'Sullivan and Carter had made maximum breaks earlier in the tournament, the first time there had been two 147 breaks in the same World Championship.
-It was O'Sullivan's third maximum in the Championship.